Succinct Permutation Graphs: Preliminaries

-The set of \emph{unlabeled permutation graphs} of size $n$, denoted by $\mathcal P_n$, is the family of equivalence classes of labeled graphs in $\mathcal P^n$ under (graph) isomorphism.
+The set of \emph{unlabeled PGs} of size $n$, denoted by $\mathcal P_n$, is the family of equivalence classes of labeled graphs in $\mathcal P^n$ under (graph) isomorphism.

-To illustrate the notions of ordered, labeled, and unlabeled permutation graphs, and to make the distinction between them clear, we consider a few simple examples.
-Both the empty or complete \emph{unlabeled graph} correspond to a single ordered permutation graph, namely with~$\pi$ the sorted (resp.\ reverse sorted) permutation.
+\ifsubmission{ To contrast these three notions, consider a graph with a single edge.
+This is a single unlabeled graph, but it corresponds to $n-1$ ordered PGs (all $n-1$ permutations with a single inversion) and $\binom n2$ labeled graphs with a single edge. }{ To illustrate the notions of ordered, labeled, and unlabeled PGs, and to make the distinction between them clear, we consider a few simple examples.
+Both the empty or complete \emph{unlabeled graph} correspond to a single ordered PG, namely with~$\pi$ the sorted (resp.\ reverse sorted) permutation.
 Similarly, there is only one labeled empty or complete graph; in this case, the three notions coincide.
-However, the unlabeled graph with just a single edge corresponds to $n-1$ ordered permutation graphs, namely all $n-1$ permutations with a single inversion; and there are $\binom n2$ labeled graphs with a single edge.
-We can always select a representative (a labeled permutation graph) for an isomorphism class (the unlabeled permutation graph) that is an ordered permutation graph, but in general, there are more ordered permutation graphs than unlabeled permutation graphs.
+However, the unlabeled graph with just a single edge corresponds to $n-1$ ordered PGs, namely all $n-1$ permutations with a single inversion; and there are $\binom n2$ labeled graphs with a single edge.
+We can always select a representative (a labeled PG) for an isomorphism class (the unlabeled PG) that is an ordered PG, but in general, there are more ordered PGs than unlabeled PGs. }

-A graph is \emph{comparability} if its edges can be oriented such that if there are arcs $(a,b)$ and $(b,c)$, then there is an arc $(a,c)$.
-We will use the following classical characterization of PGs.